 USD/IQD rate closes higher in Baghdad, Erbil

-Shafaq News Agency correspondent said that the USD closed at a rate of 149550 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 50 IQD below the opening rate this morning.
+Shafaq News Agency correspondent said that the USD closed at a rate of 150,150 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 600 IQD above the opening rate this morning.